phpont/DopeWifiTest/README.md

             |_|
 ```

 A personal project I built for myself: a Wi-Fi/internet speed test with a terminal/ASCII look that I actually like.
 Made to be easy to run on mobile/desktop in the browser, and also from the terminal with a single command.
-No auth, no tracking, no data storage.

 v1.0 measures latency and download only.
 Upload was removed to keep results consistent with the Worker-based backend.